-Leaves are opposite, entire (no teeth), oval shaped that have heart shaped bases and have stalks of up to 1 inch long on the lower leaves, shorter on the upper.
+Leaves are opposite, entire (no teeth), oval/deltate shaped with heart shaped bases and have stalks of up to 1 inch long on the lower leaves, shorter on the upper.
 Leaf size reduces abruptly in the inflorescence.
 Leaves are held in an ascending position and usually have smooth surfaces.

 The inflorescence is a forked stalked cluster of flowers that is atop the stem and sometimes with axillary clusters rising from the upper leaf axils.
 There are pairs of small leaves (bracts) at the base of the inflorescence.
 The buds and flower stalks (pedicels) may have fine hair, sometimes glandular.
-The involucre is pedunculate (5-parted), somewhat star-shaped cup which subtends a cluster of flowers, usually 3 flowers, but there may be just 1 or 2, or even 5.
+Involucral bracts form a pedunculate (5-parted), somewhat star-shaped cup which subtends a cluster of flowers, usually 3 flowers, but there may be just 1 or 2, or even 5.
 This is an interesting arrangement found in the Nyctaginaceae family.

-Flowers are tubular, with a saucer shape opening, positioned above the star shaped cup of the involucre.
-There are no petals, instead the flower perianth has pigmented lobes replacing the corolla; these lobes may be pink to purple, and rarely, white.
+Flowers are tubular, with a saucer shape opening, positioned above the star shaped cup of the involucral bracts.
+There are no petals, instead the flower calyx has showy pigmented lobes (sepals) replacing the corolla; these lobes may be pink to purple, and rarely, white.
 The flower is bisexual with from 3 to 6 stamens with magenta filaments and yellow anthers and the ovary has one style with a blunt stigma.
 Both stamens and style are exserted with the styles exserted beyond the stamens.
-The cup-like green involucre (bract) after flower fertilization enlarges greatly during seed production and acts like a parachute for the distribution of the seed.
+After flower fertilization the green involucral cup enlarges greatly during seed production and acts like a parachute for the distribution of the seed.

 Seed: The seed is a small, hard, cylinder shaped nutlet, tapered at both ends with longitudinal ribs that have fine hair.
 It is dark grayish brown to reddish brown.
 Seeds need no treatment if sowed fresh in a warm environment; if stored they should be keep cold and dry.

 Habitat: Heartleaf Four-o'clock is perennial, growing from a deep tap root.
 It likes full sun in drier prairie type soil.
 It will self-seed and become weedy in disturbed areas.